ArtiSG: Functional 3D Scene Graph Construction via Human-demonstrated Articulated Objects Manipulation: Introduction

 To tackle the challenges above, we draw inspiration from the fact that humans often learn by observing others' manipulations—a capability yet to be fully leveraged for robotic functional scene understanding.
 To bridge this gap, we present ArtiSG, a framework designed to encode observed human manipulations into a structured scene graph, serving as robotic memory to guide subsequent interactions with articulated objects.
 As illustrated in \Cref{fig:sysframe}, ArtiSG possesses four key characteristics: 1) \textbf{a hierarchical graph representation}, which captures the parent-child relationships between objects and their functional elements while allowing various attributes, such as articulation axes and trajectories, to be attached to nodes, 2) \textbf{viewpoint-robust articulation tracking} that supports dynamic observation perspectives by utilizing a portable setup and gripper pose tracking algorithms to estimate articulation mechanisms from human demonstrations, 3) \textbf{interaction-augmented functional element detection} through integrating visual foundational models with realistic manipulation trajectories to better identify inconspicuous elements, and 4) \textbf{open-vocabulary scene construction} where semantic features are aggregated from multiple optimal views for each node via a top-$k$ frame selection mechanism, thereby enhancing generalization and applicability.

-In summary, our contributions are as follows: \begin{itemize} \item We present a novel functional 3D scene graph construction framework that captures functional elements and articulation mechanisms of articulated objects by leveraging vision foundation models and human-demonstrated trajectories. \item We design a viewpoint-robust data collection pipeline utilizing a portable setup to extract articulated object trajectories during human manipulation and accurately estimate articulation axes.
+In summary, our contributions are as follows: \begin{itemize} \item We present a systematic framework for constructing functional 3D scene graphs that inherently encode actionable kinematic memory, jointly capturing both static functional elements and dynamic articulation mechanisms by leveraging vision foundation models and human-demonstrated trajectories. \item We design a viewpoint-robust data collection pipeline utilizing a portable hardware setup to extract articulated object trajectories during human manipulation and accurately estimate articulation axes.

-\item We deploy ArtiSG in real-world environments, demonstrating its capability to construct functional 3D scene graphs and its utility in guiding language-based robot manipulation tasks. \end{itemize}
+\item We deploy ArtiSG in real-world environments, demonstrating its capability to construct functional 3D scene graphs and its utility in guiding language-based robot manipulation tasks.
+The source code and the 3D-printable models for the tracking hardware will be released publicly to lower the deployment barrier and facilitate reproduction. \end{itemize}